Bangladesh to hold general elections on Sunday; PM Hasina poised to win 4th consecutive term | Politics

 The number of vehicles on the street is fewer compared to other days, but despite fear of arson attacks, public vehicles were plying the streets.

 The 27 political parties that are contesting the elections include the opposition Jatiya Party (JAPA).
 The rest are members of the ruling Awami League-led coalition, which experts dub as ''satellite parties.''
 As part of its vote boycott campaign, BNP has been calling countrywide general strikes.
+It has enforced intermittent transport blockades and strikes for the past three months.
 The party has been claiming no election under the incumbent government would be fair and credible.

-BNP spokesman Ruhul Kabir Rizvi announced the strike, saying it was aimed to press for their demands for ''resignation of the illegal government, establishment of a non-party neutral government and release of all party leaders and activists from prison''.
+BNP spokesman Ruhul Kabir Rizvi said the strike was aimed at pressing for their demands for ''resignation of the illegal government, establishment of a non-party neutral government and release of all party leaders and activists from prison''.

 Ahead of the elections, Hasina's government arrested tens of thousands of rival politicians and supporters, a move which rights groups have condemned as an attempt to paralyse the Opposition.